Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Literature Review

-Networks related to the modern Hopfield network have employed some normalization techniques in a similar manner to our work.
+Networks related to the Dense Associative Memory have employed some normalization techniques in a similar manner to our work.
 Perhaps most closely related is the continuous, attention-like Hopfield network \citep{Ramsauer2021} which has shown promising results in the realm of transformer architectures.
 Ramsauer et al. normalize the similarity scores as we do but work over a slightly different domain: spherical vectors rather than bipolar vectors.
 While the vector magnitude is still constant, the network has changed rather significantly from the one introduced by Krotov and Hopfield which may slightly change the arguments we make below, although likely not considerably.
 However, we note that no analysis of the network stability in relation to floating point accuracy is made, and the remainder of our modifications are not applied (e.g. shifting scaling factors inside the interaction function), which our work expands on considerably.
-Other works have performed a similar normalization, showing there is a trend of applying this technique in network implementation -- albeit without noting why it is useful for network stability \citep{Millidge2022, Liang2022, AlonsoKrichmar2024}.
-Other modern Hopfield applications and derivatives discuss normalization either in a separate context or only tangentially.
-Extensive work has been done on contrastive normalization (a biologically plausible explanation of network behavior) in the modern Hopfield network and its relation to the restricted Boltzmann machine \citep{KrotovHopfield2021}.
-Other works employ some of the more advanced normalization techniques, including some we discuss above such as layer normalization by treating the modern Hopfield network as a deep recurrent network \citep{Seidl2021}.
+Further works have performed a similar normalization, showing there is a trend of applying this technique in network implementation --- albeit without noting why it is useful for network stability \citep{Millidge2022, Liang2022, AlonsoKrichmar2024}.
+Literature on Dense Associative Memory applications and derivatives discuss normalization either in a separate context or only tangentially.
+Extensive work has been done on contrastive normalization (a biologically plausible explanation of network behavior) in the Dense Associative Memory and its relation to the restricted Boltzmann machine \citep{KrotovHopfield2021}.
+Other works employ some of the more advanced normalization techniques, including some we discuss above such as layer normalization by treating the Dense Associative Memory as a deep recurrent network \citep{Seidl2021}.
 Again, these works do not consider shifting the scaling factors within the interaction function.